-We Are All Stars
+We Are all Made of Stars

 Do not miss me, because I will always be with you…I am the air, the moon, the stars.
 For we are all made of stars, my beloved… Wherever you look, I will be there.

 Stella Carey exists in a world of night.
 Married to a soldier who has returned from Afghanistan injured in body and mind, she leaves the house every evening as Vincent locks himself away, along with the secrets he brought home from the war.

 During her nursing shifts, Stella writes letters for her patients to their loved ones – some full of humour, love and practical advice, others steeped in regret or pain – and promises to post these messages after their deaths.